Ethics & Regulation Core

 Bio

-Emily Largent, JD, PhD, RN, is an assistant professor in the Department of Medical Ethics at the University of Pennsylvania and Health Policy and holds a secondary appointment at Penn Law.
-Dr. Largent’s current research focuses on ethical and regulatory aspects of human subjects research and on the experience of patients and families on the Alzheimer's continuum.
+Emily Largent, JD, PhD, RN, is an associate professor and chief of the Division of Medical Ethics in the Department of Medical Ethics and Health Policy at the University of Pennsylvania Perelman School of Medicine.
+Additionally, she holds a secondary appointment at Penn Law.
+Dr. Largent’s current research focuses on ethical and regulatory aspects of human subjects research as well as on the experience of patients and families along the Alzheimer's continuum.

 Full Name